ncats/translator-modules/README.md

 The new Docker based services only perform this (meta-) data loading once, after which point, module start-up and quick local web service access for the module to needed (meta-)data promises to become orders of magnitude more rapid.

-### Modification of System Service API's or Addition of New Services
+### Modification of System Service APIs or Addition of New Services

 We have specified the web services in OpenAPI 3.0 YAML specification files are found in each subdirectory
 - i.e. _identifiers_ and _ontology_ - related to each microservice.
 These subdirectories also have the corresponding